top of page

 Backlighting

 Backlighting is commonly used by light painting photographers, and involves a model (usually the light painter or friend) blocking the light beam from a flashlight/torch or off-camera flash, creating a shadow towards the camera.
-This is also known as a still-houette as the model has to keep perfectly still for a second or longer.
+This is also known as a still-houette as the model has to keep perfectly for a few seconds.
 This is best performed with a flashlight or off-camera flash mounted on a tripod, though it can be handheld if you have an extra person.
 As per the previous section, the flashlight needs to be at a brightness setting where it will have stable sustained brightness.
 Some experimentation of light to camera distance, and light to model distance can be useful.
 I personally try and keep exposure times short so prefer to use 1-2secs, f/5.6-8, and ISO400 (which is my camera's second noise floor).
 If I'm on my own, I will use a 10 second timer to run into position.
-Flashlight brightness may vary between 150lm in a narrow tunnel to 2,000lm in a forest.
+Flashlight brightness may vary between 150lm in a narrow tunnel to 3,000lm in a forest.
+My favorourite flashlight for backlighting is the Olight Marauder Mini which sustains 3,000 lumens on 6/7 mode.
+Portable COB video lights such as the SmallRig RC 60B are also now a viable option for backlighting.

 If the model has a light source such as a headlamp in front of them, the light from the headlamp can fill in the shadows, as per the below example.
 Other lighting elements can also be added as required.